 Indigenous cultures are not “living fossils”, nor are they cultures whose power has been lost forever through assimilation into modern culture.
 Indigenous cultures survive around the world, usually in communities defined by environmental rather than geo-political boundaries.
 Indigenous people have adapted to modern challenges and innovations while holding tenaciously and courageously to their ways.
 The core of these ways is deeply connected to, and arises from, the Earth.

 Worldview is a specific way of seeing the world, as is suggested by the word itself.
 The concept is comparable to paradigm, but much larger in breadth (affecting more people of a culture, more universally) and depth (affecting their assumptions about reality at fundamental levels below conscious awareness).
 Many people are familiar with the term “worldview” but haven’t considered its impact on their interactions with other people.
+Often, they also haven’t given much thought to the worldview they may hold as members of the dominant culture.

 When we say that the core of Indigenous “ways” is deeply connected to, and arises from, the Earth, we are describing Indigenous worldview at its most fundamental level.
 The worldview of different Indigenous cultures and peoples varies from place to place, but most of them share this core.
 Key aspects of Indigenous worldview that arise from connection to the Earth include relationship and reciprocity.
 Tapestry Institute operates within Indigenous worldview because its founder is a member of the Choctaw Nation of Oklahoma.